Rules & Points for Professionals

 - Syllabus material should be based on NDCA requirements.

-- To start participating in the MIB Dance Tour, enter one of this season's MIB scholarships, MIB Newcomer Multi Dance Events, or a Solo Exhibition.
+- To start participating in the MIB Dance Tour, enter one of this season's MIB scholarships, MIB Newcomer Multi Dance Events.

 - Sign up for MIB Dance Tour events using the registration form provided by the competition you are attending.